namitamutha/akinator/README.md

 # akinator
-Simple version of akinator for college students
+Simple version of akinator for college teachers